Air fryer canned biscuits are great if you’re looking for a simple, classic addition to your breakfast, but don’t feel like making any from scratch.

 Instructions

-- Preheat the air fryer to 320 degrees Fahrenheit.
+- Preheat the air fryer to 320 degrees Fahrenheit (160 degrees Celsius).
 While you wait, remove the biscuit dough from the can.

-- Cook the biscuits for 4-5 minutes, then flip them over and cook them for another 3-4 minutes until nicely golden brown all around.
-Cook time can vary slightly depending on the air fryer and the brand of canned biscuits you use.
+- Air fry the biscuits at 320 degrees Fahrenheit (160 degrees Celsius) for 4-5 minutes, then flip them, and cook for another 3-4 minutes, or until fully cooked and golden brown.
+The exact cooking time can vary slightly depending on your air fryer and the brand of canned biscuits you use.

 Notes